PATILYASHH/note-counter/README.md

-# Note Counter v10.8.0
+# Note Counter v11.0

-**Note Counter** is an advanced, free online money counter and cash calculator with **custom currency support**.
+**Note Counter** is a professional money counter and cash calculator with **custom currency support**.
 Count currency notes and coins instantly for 5 major currencies plus unlimited custom currencies.
+Default currency is USD for global accessibility.
 Perfect for businesses, retailers, cashiers, banks, and anyone who needs flexible money counting with professional features.

-## 🌟 **NEW in v10.8.0: Custom Currency Creator**
+## 🌟 **NEW in v11.0: Commercial Service Launch**

 🎉 **Create Your Own Currencies**: Build unlimited custom currency systems with your own denominations, symbols, and values!